dginev/perl6-Porting-Pearls/README.md

-Porting Pearls -- P5 to P6 Gotchas
+Porting Pearls - P5 to P6 Gotchas
 ====================

 This repo contains useful tips and tricks for porting Perl5 code into Perl6, gained through the ordeal of porting actual CPAN modules\* to Perl6.

-This guide is written in Github markdown and comes in is split in the following sections:
+This guide is written in Github markdown and comes in the following flavours:

  * [General](General.md)
  * [Regex](Regex.md)